zakhenry/embedme/README.md

 For starters if you're using a typesafe language (e.g. Typescript) you will get compiler errors, and secondarily you really should be writing unit tests on your example code.
 As simple as it might be, how embarrassing is it if your example doesn't even work?!

-## Future features

-Feel free to raise a PR for any of these items!

-- Tests for this repo to verify behavior & guard against regression
-- Glob syntax support for embedding into multiple files at once
-- Nicer console output (colours etc)
-- Proper documentation in cli, i.e. `embedme --help` should give a nice info page
-- Helper methods to
-  - `--verify-no-changes` to readme in CI (this will be helpful to prevent people who don't know the code source is outside the readme)
-  - do a `--dry-run` and output to stdout so devs can preview without read of overwriting
-- Blog post!